eclipsesource/tabris-plugin-camera/README.md

 -  __CameraUsesGeolocation__ (boolean, defaults to false).
 For capturing JPEGs, set to true to get geolocation data in the EXIF header.
 This will trigger a request for geolocation permissions if set to true.

         <preference name="CameraUsesGeolocation" value="false" />

-#### Amazon Fire OS Quirks <a name="camera-getPicture-quirks"></a>

-Amazon Fire OS uses intents to launch the camera activity on the device to capture images, and on phones with low memory, the Cordova activity may be killed.
-In this scenario, the image may not appear when the Cordova activity is restored.

 #### Android Quirks